VolleyManagement/volley-management/CONTRIBUTING.md

 ## Development Environment

-Minimum sofware requirements:
+Minimum software requirements:

-* .NET 4.7
+* .NET Core 3
-* VS 2017 any edition
+* VS 2019 any edition
-* SpecFlow extension for VS 2017
-* SQL Server 2008-2016 (2016 LocalDB is default but you can change connection string)
+* Azure Storage Emulator

 All dependencies are managed via NuGet so you don't need to take any additional steps to acquire dependencies.

 Project uses integration with several external systems:

-* Google OAuth provider
-* Re-captcha
+* Auth0
 * Gmail and/or SendGrid

 In order to test/debug/use features using those integrations you might need to create appropriate profiles at following providers and use secrets provided in order to run system.